upasadena/interactive-cyoa-tutorial/docs/appendix/about.md

   **Don't do that** instead of just quoting people and pointing toward them.
 I need to put all the data all in one spot.
 - [ ] Add Cheat Engine example to **Extending Your CYOA**
+- [ ] End all list items in **Resources** with full stops or without (for consistency)
+- [ ] Add speed comparison between Neocities and GitHub
+- [ ] Under *Styling/Backgrounds* add examples of where the image upload
+  buttons are if you didn't stay zoomed out, and instead zoomed back in to show the image upload bugged choices

 ### Completed